box/box-typescript-sdk-gen/docs/sharedLinksFolders.md

 Gets the information for a shared link on a folder.

-This operation is performed by calling function `getFolderGetSharedLink`.
+This operation is performed by calling function `getSharedLinkForFolder`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/get-folders-id-get-shared-link/).